Deep841/NLP-MCA304/README.md

 # NLP-MCA304
-- This is all about wht i'm exploring n doing n working in NLP
+- This is about wht i'm exploring n doing n working in NLP
 - :)